Collins: James Comey cashed in on memoir, could impact investigations

 Breaking News Emails

-WASHINGTON — Republican Sen. Susan Collins on Sunday slammed former FBI Director James Comey for releasing his memoir during the ongoing Russia probe, saying she worries the book could interfere with the investigations.
+WASHINGTON — Sen. Susan Collins of Maine slammed former FBI Director James Comey on Sunday for releasing his memoir during the ongoing Russia probe, saying she worries the book could interfere with the investigations.

-"I cannot imagine why an FBI director would seek to essentially cash in on a book when the investigation is very much alive," she said on Sunday’s "Meet The Press."
+"I cannot imagine why an FBI director would seek to essentially cash in on a book when the investigation is very much alive," she said on NBC's "Meet the Press."
 "He should have waited to do his memoir."

-Collins, a Republican member of the Senate’s Select Committee on Intelligence, which is conducting its own investigation into Russian interference in the 2016 election in addition to the Department of Justice probe run by special counsel Robert Mueller, also said that if she were advising a future FBI director, she would tell them two things.
+Collins, a member of the Senate’s Select Committee on Intelligence, which is conducting its own investigation into Russian interference in the 2016 election in addition to the Department of Justice probe run by special counsel Robert Mueller, also said that if she were advising a future FBI director, she would tell that person two things.

 Breaking News Emails